If you want to understand how Bitcoin works before buying, start with our How Bitcoin Works guide.

 Is Bitcoin safe to buy?

-The Bitcoin network itself is very secure and has never been hacked in its 17-year history.
-However, your safety depends on your own practices.
-The main risks are: choosing a reputable exchange, securing your passwords with a strong, unique password (or passphrase), and moving your Bitcoin to a wallet you control rather than leaving it on an exchange for months.
-Follow best practices for security and you can safely own Bitcoin.
+The Bitcoin network has never been hacked in 17 years.
+Your risk comes from your own practices: picking a reputable exchange, using a strong unique password, and moving your bitcoin to a wallet you control instead of leaving it on an exchange.
+Handle those three things and you can own bitcoin safely.

 Do I have to pay taxes on Bitcoin?